Simulations of the WFIRST Supernova Survey and Forecasts of Cosmological Constraints: An Outline of the SDT SN Survey Strategy

 \section{An Outline of the SDT SN Survey Strategy}

 The {\it WFIRST} SDT final report \citep{Spergel15} presents a SN survey strategy in which the imaging component of the WFC is used for SN discovery and the IFC-S for classification and obtaining distances.
-An outline of this strategy is described.
+An outline of this strategy is described {\red below}.

-\begin{itemize} \item{The SN survey is a 2-year survey of a single SN field (the field location is still to be decided, and there may be a possibility that two separate fields are selected), with a 5-day cadence.
-There are therefore 146 visits to the SN field.} \item{Each visit, or epoch of observation, is 30 hours long, meaning the total survey time is 4380 hours (6 months), including overheads.} \item{Within each visit 8 hours of imaging is used exclusively for SN discovery.
-These data are obtained every 5 observer-frame days.} \item{The imaging is split into 3 sub-surveys (hereafter referred to as tiers) of differing area/depth, and using different discovery filters (see Table~\ref{filtttt}).} \item{The remaining 22 hours in each visit are for IFC-S observations, used to classify the SN and to synthesise broadband photometry.} \item{IFC-S observations are designed to be taken at a cadence of roughly 5 rest-frame days, with the goal of obtaining spectrophotometry to measure distances.} \item{There are 3 different kinds of IFC-S exposures: typical short exposures, medium classification exposures, and long ``deep" exposures.
-These 3 exposures represent the first three IFC-S spectra taken for each SN detected.} \item{The short and medium spectra are used for initial classification, and if these spectra meet certain criteria (outlined in more detail below) the IFC-S obtains a long exposure through which a final classification is obtained.
-If determined to be a SN~Ia, further followup is initiated} \item{The followup consists of six short spectra plus one medium exposure of the host-galaxy, taken after the SN has faded, to use as a template.} \item{The exposure times for the long and medium spectra are approximately 1.8 and 1.3 times longer than the short exposure respectively.} \item{The total set of observations for any given SN~Ia is equivalent to $\sim$11.4 short exposures.
+\begin{itemize} \item{The SN survey {\red spans 2 years} in a selected SN field, with a 5-day cadence.
+There are therefore 146 visits to the SN field.} \item{Each visit, or epoch of observation, is 30 hours long {\red including overhead, resulting in} a total survey time of 4380 hours (6 months).} \item{Within each visit, 8 hours of imaging is used exclusively for SN discovery.
+These data are obtained every 5 observer-frame days.} \item{The imaging is split into 3 subsurveys (hereafter referred to as tiers) of differing area/depth, and using different discovery filters (see Table~\ref{filtttt}).} \item{The remaining 22 hours in each visit are for IFC-S observations, used to classify {\red SN candidates} and to synthesize broadband photometry.} \item{IFC-S observations are designed to be taken at a cadence of roughly 5 rest-frame days, with the goal of obtaining spectrophotometry to measure distances.} \item{There are 3 different IFC-S exposure {\red times}: typical short exposures, medium classification exposures, and long ``deep" exposures.
+These 3 exposure {\red times are the} first three IFC-S spectra taken for each SN {\red candidate}.} \item{The {\red short- and medium-exposure} spectra are used for initial classification, and if these spectra meet certain criteria (outlined in more detail below) the IFC-S obtains a long exposure through which a final classification is obtained.
+If {\red classified} as a SN~Ia, further follow-up observations are initiated.} \item{The follow-up observations consist of six {\red short-exposure} spectra plus one medium exposure of the host galaxy, taken after the SN has faded, to use as a template.} \item{The exposure times for the long and {\red medium-exposure} spectra are on average approximately 3.9 and 1.9 times longer than the short exposure, respectively.} \item{The total set of observations for any given SN~Ia {\red(i.e., excluding the host template)} is equivalent to an average of $\sim$12.8 short exposures.
 The exposure times are set by the redshift of the SN.} \end{itemize}